 New Zealand History in the 19th Century 1st Monday 10 am

-The facilitator Pam Jenkins will show James Belich’s documentary series, The New Zealand Wars and supplement it using other sources and her own research.
-Pam concentrated mostly on New Zealand history when she did her MA and her research was into the loss of Maori land at Orakei..
+The facilitator Pam Jenkins is showing James Belich’s documentary series, The New Zealand Wars and supplementing it using other sources and her own research.
+Pam concentrated mostly on New Zealand history when she did her MA and her research was into the loss of Maori land at Orakei.

 World Religions 3rd Wednesday 2 pm